-This cleanup phase is the next stage of the fire damage restoration plan.
-The labour intensity of the cleanup process depends on the severity of the fire.
-If the fire was small or was put out before spreading extensively, you can easily clean out some of the rubble and remnants of the inferno.
-Nevertheless, in the case that the fire has created some serious damage to your property, you may want to hire a professional restoration service as the cleaning process may be too labour intensive or dangerous for you to do by yourself.
+This clean-up phase is the next stage of the fire damage restoration plan.
+The labour intensity of the clean-up process depends on the severity of the fire.
+If the fire was small or was put out before spreading too far, you can easily clean out some of the rubble and remnants of the inferno.
+However, in the case that the fire has created some serious damage to your property, you may want to hire a professional restoration service as the cleaning process may be too labour intensive or dangerous for you to do by yourself.

 If the fire damage was extensive, this part is best handled by a restoration company.
 First, the building is inspected, the inspection is an important part in evaluating the extent of damage caused by the flames.
 Look out for signs of warping and charring.
 Any structure that has been compromised, whether in a door frame or windowsill, should be replaced as soon as possible.
 Other areas that should be inspected include utility lines such as potentially hazardous or exposed gas pipes, naked electrical cables, weakened plumbing etc. Remember that, failure to ensure that complete repairs are made will only predispose you and other occupants of the house to accidental injury.